6 Ways to Cultivate a Diverse and Equal Workplace - News Break

 6 Ways to Cultivate a Diverse and Equal Workplace

+Opinions expressed by Entrepreneur contributors are their own.
 Equality has barely moved in decades.
 In the 25 years since we've recognized Equal Pay Day, the wage gap has only narrowed by $0.08.
 Between 2015 and 2020, the number of women in C-suite executive roles increased from 17 percent to 21 percent.
-These numbers reflect the reality that women face today, especially diverse women — a reality that corporate America is still failing to live up to its pledges of support and promises to “do better.”www.mysanantonio.com
+These numbers reflect the reality that women face today, especially diverse women — a reality that corporate America is still failing to live up to its pledges of support and promises to “do better.”www.entrepreneur.com